hdang09/NetClick/README.md

-# NETCLICK - Booking cinema ticket app
+# NETCLICK - A Movie Web Application

+NetClick is an internet-connected streaming service that operates on a subscription model

 ## Table of contents